willkg/douglas/docs/plugins.rst

 There are two properties in your ``config.py`` file that affect the behavior for loading plugins: ``plugin_dirs`` and ``load_plugins``.
-There's more documentation on these in :ref:`plugin-configuration`.
+There's more documentation on these in :ref:`configuration-variables`.

 Finding plugins